 Each character with the appropriate Gathering skill rank may take one, and only one, token from each resource Node they encounter.
 These tokens are turned into the Basilica with a Refining Task which exchanges each token for one primary resource item and one secondary.

 Certain items such as better tools or higher skill ranks may allow the Gatherer to choose to more fully Exploit the resources that they get from each Gathering Token, taking more resources from the land.
-The land can take some Exploitation without consequences, but if all of the gathering tokens in an Event are Exploited, then the Bounty of that resource will decrease, with greater consequences scaling with further exploitation.
+The land can take some Exploitation without consequences, but if Exploitation occurs more than three times the Bounty rating, then the Bounty of that resource will decrease, with greater consequences scaling with further exploitation.

 When gathering tokens are Refined they become a single unit of their main resource as well as one unit of a secondary resource that may change from node to node.
 Each level of Exploitation increases the output by one of each kind of resource, but each level counts separately towards the limit of Exploitation that the land can take.